Compressed-air car

-A compressed-air car is a compressed-air vehicle fueled by pressure vessels filled with compressed air.
+A compressed-air car is a compressed-air vehicle powered by pressure vessels filled with compressed air.
 It is propelled by the release and expansion of the air within a motor adapted to compressed air.
 The car might be powered solely by air, or combined (as in a hybrid electric vehicle) with other fuels such as gasoline, diesel, or an electric plant with regenerative braking.